thomnico/kitt-ai-monorepo/apps/android/PRD.md

 ## Executive Summary

 The KITT Android App is a native Android application that brings conversational AI assistant capabilities to vehicles through Android Auto integration.
 Built for the Crosscall Core-Z5 and similar rugged devices, it leverages on-device AI models (Kyutai Moshi, Gemma) to provide natural voice interactions while maintaining offline-first functionality.
+"Offline-first" means relying on data local to the device with download and synchronization possible when a network is available.

 **Key Features:**